a-b-street/abstreet/docs/design/sim.md

 Ah, upon seeing just the line between, I know what would make more sense -- show the divergence.
 The point in the route where one version goes one way, and the second goes another.
 Two routes shown, symmetric.

+## Interactive spawning commands

+I no longer imagine a use case for these controls other than debugging / playing around.
+It's very unclear how it interacts with the new scenario stuff.
+Going to remove these for now.